Macrometacorp/docs/docs/photoniq/vwrs/configure-vwrs-edgeworker.md

 In the EdgeWorker, import the `VirtualWaitingRoom` class from the photoniq-vwrs-client using Node Package Manager (NPM).
 This integrates the VWRs with the EdgeWorker.
 For more information about Akamai EdgeWorkers, refer to [Akamai EdgeWorker Documentation](https://techdocs.akamai.com/edgeworkers/docs).

+## EdgeWorker requirements
+These are the VWRs EdgeWorker requirements:

+1. The VWRs EdgeWorker makes upto two subrequests.
+Therefore, an Akamai EdgeWorker resource tier is needed that allow at least two HTTP sub-requests on the onClientRequest event handler.
+Refer to the [Akamai Resource tie limitations](page https://techdocs.akamai.com/edgeworkers/docs/resource-tier-limitations) page for more information.

+2. The VWRs EdgeWorker uses Akamai's Property Manager user-defined variables.
+The maximum limit supported by Akamai EdgeWorkers is 1024 bytes.
+VWRs uses about 600 bytes.
+Refer to Akamai's [Request Object API](https://techdocs.akamai.com/edgeworkers/docs/request-object#setvariable) for more information.

 ## Install the PhotonIQ VWRs Client

 Before you can set up an EdgeWorker, you must install `@macrometa/photoniq-vwrs-client`.